 - Natural Sweetener.
 I wanted to see if I could develop a recipe for applesauce muffins with no sugar, replacing it with honey instead.
 While honey is still a form of sugar, it’s more natural, and I simply adore the way its familiar, homey taste pairs with the oatmeal.

 - No Butter.
-While I am certainly not opposed to butter in my muffin recipes, I decided to play around to see if I could make these applesauce muffins without it.
-To make sure the final muffins stayed nice and moist, I made the Applesauce Muffins with oil (a small amount), though the majority of their softness and splendid texture comes from the applesauce itself.
+While I am certainly not opposed to butter in my muffin recipes, I decided to play around to see if I could make these muffins without it.
+To make sure the final muffins stayed nice and moist, I made these with oil (a small amount), though the majority of their softness and splendid texture comes from the applesauce itself.
 If you prefer butter, you can certainly use it instead of the coconut oil.

 - 100% Whole Grain.
 But I promise they don’t taste like it!
 Enjoy the healthy breakfast boost and help yourself to another.